frc461/Rowdy24/doc/robot/subsystems/README.md

 - [Shooter](SHOOTER.md) - mechanical system attached to the angler to launch a game piece
 - [Swerve](SWERVE.md) - drivetrain system on the robot that allows for omnidirectional movement
 - [Swerve Module](SWERVE%20MODULE.md) - component of the swerve subsystem representing one wheel

-Each of these subsystem classes contains primary, lower-level functions that are used to implement more higher-level commands.